 Intermediaries should be shielded by law from liability for content

+Any rules governing intermediary liability must be laid down in statute, which must be accessible, unambiguous, and meet human rights standards.

 Intermediaries should only be compelled to restrict content with a judicial or equivalent order.

 If the content is legal, intermediaries should not be held liable for failing to restrict the content.